Gearhungry logo.

 D-Link EasySmart Gigabit Ethernet Switch DGS-1100-05

-Quiet operation and lifetime warranty are two other feature that may appeal to small business owners and not only.
+Quiet operation and lifetime warranty are two other features that may appeal to small business owners.
 The only downside is that your mounting options are rather limited.
 This switch has a desktop design and is not suitable to wall- or rack-mount.
-Find more great products like this by checking out our guide to the best surge protectors.
+But if you don’t mind not having multiple mounting options, this is a fantastic baffordable managed Gigabit Ethernet switch.
+Find more great products like this by checking out our guide to the most popular surge protectors.

 Key Features: